sreedhark1243/LendInvest_Practice/dockerise_ecoservice.md

 See the attached files and paste it the folder

-Now with a single command you can create a docker image and run the container
+Now with a single command you can create a docker image and run the container.

-docker-compose up -d
+**docker-compose up -d**

+<docker images> will show the image created out of the docker compose.